Cog-Creators/Red-DiscordBot/SECURITY.md

 You will be asked to provide a summary, details and proof of concept for your vulnerability report.
 We ask that you fill out these details to the best of your ability, with as many details as possible.
-Furthermore you'll be asked to provide affected products and severity.
-These are optional to fill out.
+Furthermore, you'll be asked to provide affected products and severity.
-And will be handled by the maintainers.
+These fields are optional and will be filled appropriately by the maintainers if not provided.

 ### Timeline